 Welfare Over Winning: Protecting Show Horse Welfare

-Decisions the FEI makes don’t just affect the welfare of high-level horses; our sources say their impacts can trickle down to competitions at all levels, even unsanctioned local shows and noncompetitive leisure riding.
+Decisions the FEI makes don’t just affect the welfare of high-level horses.
+Impacts can trickle down to competitions at all levels.
 Here’s what you need to know.

 Share